-We hope you have settled into a new routine and are doing well.
+We hope you have settled into this different fall semester and are doing well.
 We want to provide several updates and reminders relating to academic matters.

-Reading Days Remain: The reading days scheduled for Tuesday and Wednesday (April 28-29) also are unchanged.
+Reading Days Remain: The reading days scheduled for Monday and Friday (December 7 and 11) also unchanged.

 Post-Grad Planning and Experiential Education (Career Center): As to be expected, there may be anxiety about post graduation employment, internships and other work related experiences.
 The staff in the Post-Grad Planning and Experiential Education office are conducting advising appointments and virtual events such as workshops, information sessions and career fairs.
 Individual appointments via Zoom or telephone may be requested via Journey.
 A list of workshops and events can be found on the events tab in Handshake.

 Please remember to take care of yourself at this time.
-Take frequent breaks from COVID-19 focused news and social media.
+Take frequent breaks from potentially stressful news and social media including but not limited to COVID-19, protests, and the election.
 Remember social distancing does not mean social isolation.
 Stay in touch with your friends and others.
 If you are feeling anxious or overwhelmed, please contact counseling services at 216.368.5872.
 If you are not feeling well, stay home, stay away from others and if you are on campus you can contact health services at 216.368.2450.